National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 ## Overview

 While analyses within N3C fall under the general category of "Real World Data Analysis" (RWD analysis), there is no single design or practice that applies to every study.
-All the same, important data considerations can guide one's analytic plans and decisions, which effectively become the pivot-points in any RWD investigation's research lifecycle.
+All the same, important data considerations can guide one's analytic plans and decisions, which effectively become the pivot points in any RWD investigation's research lifecycle.
 In this chapter, we will provide suggestions and pointers to resources that we hope will help the analyst in the majority of studies, and guide the content of discussions with their domain expert collaborators.
 Recognizing that any analyst may come from one of a wide range of backgrounds, we have structured the chapter to be self-guiding.
 Data scientists with backgrounds in machine learning and computer science will benefit from studying principles entailed in RWD biomedical methods in and beyond the confines of N3C (and should look at the [Machine Learning chapter](ml.md)).
 Researchers trained in traditional data analysis from schools of epidemiology, biostatistics, or econometrics will be reminded of concerns such as over-reliance on overly-simplified parametric models and pitfalls of overfitting.
-All schools of thought could benefit from more careful consideration of how their analytic decisions may impact the findings – and the limits in scope of such findings' generalizability – and just what best practices may help them to navigate potential pitfalls to reach more reliable conclusions.
+All schools of thought could benefit from more careful consideration of how their analytic decisions may impact the findings – and the limits in the scope of such findings' generalizability – and just what best practices may help them to navigate potential pitfalls to reach more reliable conclusions.

 The Collaborative Analytics workstream within N3C first recognized the need to form a group looking at data methods that were applicable to N3C data, and any standards that could be leveraged and refined to make optimal use of this unique resource – noting that the resource itself was being actively refined as more was learned from applying methods to its data.
 Early on, the resulting Applicable Data Methods and Standards ([ADMS](https://covid.cd2h.org/data-methods)) group established a [number of principles](https://docs.google.com/document/d/1FZkHOKCC89qr4TM2voLuXQZpT-riCxUeU0-la48r4HU/edit#heading=h.9ymy4s8eihpu), that have since been refined by cross-collaboration with other groups